igorxmath/homebridge-samsung-windfree-ac/README.md

 - `windFree`
 > To enable this mode, you need to select the `windFree` option in the plugin settings.

+## Debugging

+For detailed instructions on how to debug this plugin with breakpoints in WebStorm or VS Code, please see the [DEBUGGING.md](DEBUGGING.md) file.

+> **Note:** To access the Homebridge WebUI during debugging (http://localhost:8581), make sure the homebridge-config-ui-x plugin is installed.
+Run `npm install` before debugging to ensure all dependencies are installed.

 ## Roadmap
 - [x] Add support for `windFree` mode.
 - [ ] Add automated tests and CI/CD.